qpwoeirut/2048-solver/notes.md

 * display the current search depth? and % completion of search?
 * make depth customizable
 * allow user to create their own multiplication weight heuristic
-* remove you win screen?
-* add a board editor?
 * add replay of games?